 PARACHUTE ACTIVITY MUSIC LESSONS

-That way we get wiggles/attention/stress and MUSIC LEARNING at the same time.
+Oh yeah!
+And learn music concepts the same time.
 And-That’s why I created ten musical parachute activities for the music classroom.
+You can get the free resource by subscribing to the Free Resource Library.
 Here are the basic ideas of the games.
-For the full resource- just SUBSCRIBE to the FREE RESOURCE LIBRARY.

 10 MUSIC CLASS PARACHUTE ACTIVITIES